Johnny Martorano

-John Vincent Martorano (born December 13, 1940; also known as "Vincent Joseph Rancourt", "Richard Aucoin", "Nick", "The Cook", "The Executioner", "The Basin Street Butcher") is an American former gangster and former hitman for the Winter Hill Gang in Boston, Massachusetts, who has admitted to 20 mob-related killings.
+John Vincent Martorano (born December 13, 1940), also known as "Vincent Joseph Rancourt", "Richard Aucoin", "Nick", "the Cook", "the Executioner", "the Basin Street Butcher", is an American former mobster and hitman for the Winter Hill Gang in Boston, Massachusetts, who has admitted to 20 mob-related killings.

 Early life

 John Martorano was born in Somerville, Massachusetts, in 1940.
 He is the older brother of James "Jimmie" Martorano by eleven months.
 His father, Angelo "Andy" Martorano was an immigrant from Riesi, Sicily, and with his family he emigrated to the United States around 1915, to East Boston.
-His mother, Elizabeth Mary "Bess" Hunt, was of English descent, who lived in Somerville.
+His mother, Elizabeth Mary "Bess" Hunt, was of English and Irish descent, who lived in Somerville.
 Martorano was raised Catholic and served as an altar boy.

 The Martorano family moved to the Irish enclave of East Milton.
 Martorano and his brother attended St Agatha's parochial grammar school in Milton through grade 8, where Martorano was a classmate of future congressman Bill Delahunt.
 Martorano attended Mount Saint Charles Academy in Woonsocket, Rhode Island as a freshman while his brother remained in Milton, enrolling in Cunningham Junior High School.
 Later, in his freshman year, Martorano dropped out of Mount Saint Charles and joined Jimmie at Cunningham.
 During high school, he and Jimmie were standout football players, and were elected co-captains of the team for their senior season in 1958.
 Although recruited by several college teams, Martorano did not continue his education beyond his graduation from Milton High.

 In a 60 Minutes interview with Steve Kroft, Martorano claimed that when he was young his father told him, "You're the oldest son and this is your heritage" (referring to his father's connections to organized crime).
 "You've got to take care of your family and be a man."